Recombinate (antihemophilic factor recombinant) for hemophilia

 Common side effects of Recombinate

-The most common side effects that have been reported with Recombinate during clinical trials are:
+The most common side effects reported with Recombinate during clinical trials were:

 - chills